rdk/p2rank/README.md

 ## Comparison with Fpocket

 [Fpocket](http://fpocket.sourceforge.net/) is widely used open source ligand binding site prediction program.
-It is fast, eazy to use and well documented.
-As such it was a great inspiration for this project.
+It is fast, easy to use and well documented.
+As such, it was a great inspiration for this project.
 Fpocket is written in C and it is based on a very different algorithm.

 Some practical differences: